How to jump start and run a successful SEO campaign

 An SEO campaign starts with a keyword and evolves into a multi-media marketing program.
 When a marketer finds a keyword that he feels can dominate in search engines, the goal is to create a product that can utilize the title, to either sell or start collecting email addresses.

-Since “free” is the magic word, we tend to learn towards using our best keywords to collect email addresses so that we can do that whole selling thing later on.
+Since “free” is the magic word, we tend to lean towards using our best keywords to collect email addresses so that we can do that whole selling thing later on.

 An SEO campaign works best when all the pieces are in place, so the outline we provide below will explain the process, step-by-step.
 Plus, the greatest thing about launching an effective SEO campaign is that, if done right, it can generate traffic for an indefinite amount of time, rather than for just a surge of traffic you might get from a blog reference or Twitter re-tweet.